 Thunderstorms don’t need rain to produce lightning, however.
 Cloud-to-ground lightning can strike the surface and spark a wildfire, especially if the vegetation is dry.
 Gusty winds associated with the thunderstorm can then fan the flames and cause the fire to quickly grow out of control.

-NOAA’s Storm Prediction Center produces forecasts for dry thunderstorms in its fire weather outlooks.
+NOAA’s Storm Prediction Center produces forecasts for dry thunderstorms and dry lightning in its fire weather outlooks.
 The "true" National Weather Service definition of a dry thunderstorm is a storm that produces at least one cloud-to-ground lightning strike with less than 0.10 inches of precipitation.

 However, the SPC also considers up to 0.25 inches of rainfall to be a dry thunderstorm, as long as it’s accompanied by at least one cloud-to-ground lightning strike.
 Storms with greater than 0.25 inches of precipitation tend to produce "wetting rains" and are then considered "wet thunderstorms," the SPC said.

 The fire risk depends on weather conditions before and after a dry thunderstorm.
-If soils are dry, there’s a higher chance that a dry thunderstorm could spark a wildfire.
+If soils are dry, there’s a higher chance that dry lightning could spark a wildfire.
 The odds are lower if recent rains have dampened the vegetation.